-Who is on the current board and how did they get there?Find out, tactfully, about the skills and experience of current board members.
+Find out, tactfully, about the skills and experience of current board members.
 This will give you an idea of where the board is strong or weak.
 For instance, is there someone who has an accounting background or experience in reading financial statements?
 If not, find out how the board manages its financial oversight responsibilities.

 Some boards have very long terms, such as five years.
 Can you be sure that you will be able to serve that long?
 If the term is very short, say two years, will you have time to make a difference?

-How many board members are needed to take action?The organization's bylaws will specify how many board members there are (usually 6-12), and how many members must be present to do business and vote.
+The organization's bylaws will specify how many board members there are (usually 6-12), and how many members must be present to do business and vote.
 That number is called a quorum.
 Ask also if that quorum requires members to be physically present or if you can vote by phone.

-What committees does the board have?Common ones are audit committees, programming committees, fundraising committees, public relations committees, and nominating committees.
+Common ones are audit committees, programming committees, fundraising committees, public relations committees, and nominating committees.
 Make sure that you will be assigned to the committee/s that most interest you and that suit your skills.
 If you are interested in the financials, you likely won't want to serve on the PR committee.

-Can you can see the books and records of the nonprofit?A nonprofit's tax return is called the 990 and it has to be made available to the public.
+A nonprofit's tax return is called the 990 and it has to be made available to the public.
 Small nonprofits, under $25,000 income, do not have to file a 990 but they should have some kind of accounting system that they can offer for your inspection.
 If an organization balks at your request to see financial information, consider that to be a red flag.

-What are responsibilities of the directors?Is the board advisory only?
-At minimum board members usually have duties such as determining the group's mission and purpose; selecting the executive director; overseeing organizational planning; raising funds; and serving as a "court of appeal" for staff and stakeholders who believe the nonprofit is not fulfilling its mission.
+Is the board advisory only?
+Or is it a real, working board?
+At minimum board members usually have legally defined duties such as determining the group's mission and purpose; selecting the executive director; overseeing organizational planning; raising funds; and serving as a "court of appeal" for staff and stakeholders who believe the nonprofit is not fulfilling its mission.